Preparation is everything, so make your life a hell of a lot easier by kitting yourself out with the best gift wrapping tools and accessories.

 Because I believe that kitting yourself out with the best tools for the job will make your gift wrapping experience a hell of a lot more pleasant, while also improving the end result significantly.

-So it's a great idea to put together a trusty gift wrapping kit that you can rely on year after year when you are faced with another mountain of gifts to wrap.
+So it's a great idea to put together a trusty gift wrapping kit that you can rely on year after year when you are faced with another mountain of Christmas gifts to wrap.

 The Essentials You Need In Your Gift Wrapping Tool Kit